Teresa Palmer: 2013–present: Further recognition and horror films

 In October 2015, it was learned that Palmer would participate in a short film called Too Legit with Zoe Kravitz, Clark Gregg, Nate Corddry and Lauren Weedman.
 This project was confirmed by the director of the film, Frankie Shaw via Twitter and Instagram and had its premiere on 23 January 2016 at the Sundance Film Festival.

 In 2016, she played the female lead role in the adaptation of the Nicholas Sparks novel The Choice, alongside Benjamin Walker, Tom Welling, Alexandra Daddario, and Tom Wilkinson.
 The film premiered on 5 February 2016 and was panned by critics.
 She appeared alongside Casey Affleck in the crime-drama heist film, Triple 9 (2016), directed by John Hillcoat.
 It was released nationwide on 26 February 2016.
 It was met with mixed reviews and failed to impress at the box office.
 Also that year, she portrayed Rebecca in the horror film Lights Out, and co-starred in the war drama Hacksaw Ridge, playing the love interest of Andrew Garfield's character; both films received positive reviews, with Palmer's performances being praised.
 She co-starred in the film Message from the King, alongside Chadwick Boseman, Luke Evans and Alfred Molina.

 In 2017, Palmer starred in the psychological thriller Berlin Syndrome, alongside Max Riemelt.
 She also starred alongside Michiel Huisman and Sam Reid in the science fiction thriller 2:22.

 In 2018, Palmer began a starring role as Diana Bishop in the British supernatural drama series A Discovery of Witches.
 The series received positive reviews.
-The following year, Palmer starred in the biographical sports film Ride Like a Girl, portraying Michelle Payne.
+The following year, she starred in the biographical sports film Ride Like a Girl, portraying Michelle Payne.
 The film was directed by Palmer's Hacksaw Ridge co-star Rachel Griffiths, in her feature film directorial debut.

-Palmer will star alongside Bella Heathcote and Philippa Northeast in the television adaptation of Sally Hepworth's novel The Family Next Door for the ABC.
-The six-part drama is being filmed in Victoria.
+Palmer starred alongside Bella Heathcote and Philippa Northeast in the 2025 television adaptation of Sally Hepworth's novel The Family Next Door for ABC Television.
+The six-part drama was filmed in Victoria.
+Also in 2025, she played a lead role as Alison in Mix Tape, made for Australian streaming service Binge.

+In January 2026, she was cast as the Norse goddess Sif for the upcoming Amazon Prime Video live-action adaptation of the two Norse mythology-based video games in the God of War series.